Developing to Spec: Part 21d (Finding Design Space)

 Additionally, if you are using Stealth and you would be detected by a sensor or spell (such as detect thoughts) from a creature that is not currently observing you with a primary sense.
 This acts as nondetection, but the DC for those attempting to detect you is 11 + ranks in Stealth + any insight bonus you have to Stealth.

 This design took some careful consideration.
 Since it’s already a -10 to make a Stealth check after a successful Bluff check, it needs to be harder to make Stealth with no cover or concealment at all.
 This is mostly only useful for sneaking past low-level threats… but that often includes things like guard animals and patrols.
 And besides, the chance to duck other ways of being detected is a nice back-up for nonmagic sneaks who should have SOME change to have trained in ways to avoid cameras and crystal balls.

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on January 24, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, Starfinder.
+Posted on January 24, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.